NERSC/train/csgf-hpc-day/IntroToCori/ex5-vtune/README.md

 # CSGF HPC Day - Introduction to Cori

-## Exercise 5: Building and runnign with Vtune
+## Exercise 5: Building and running with Vtune

 Later today we'll optimize hack-a-kernel for KNL.
 The first step in optimization is to understand the current performance, and for this we'll use